Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

-After data retrieval from each radar by the \textit{PProcessor} in Fig.\ref{fig: Sys_FlowChart}, both out-of-range data points and those with low energy strength are identified and stored by the \textit{Global BES\_Filter} module for background recognition.
-Additionally, noise points identified by \textit{Dynamic DBSCAN} module are also collected for background recognition in the subsequent process.
-Utilizing the information provided by both the \textit{Global BES\_Filter} and \textit{Dynamic DBSCAN}, the \textit{BGN\_Filter} module effectively discerns background noise and isolates areas where data points marked as noise persist for an extended duration.
+After data retrieval from each radar by the \textit{PProcessor}, shown in Figure~\ref{fig: Sys_FlowChart}, the data points with low SNR are identified and stored by the \textit{Global BES\_Filter} module for background recognition.
+Additionally, noise points identified by the \textit{Dynamic DBSCAN} module are also collected for background recognition in the subsequent process.
+In utilizing the information provided by both the \textit{Global BES\_Filter} and \textit{Dynamic DBSCAN}, the \textit{BGN\_Filter} module effectively discerns background noise and isolates areas where data points marked as noise persist for an extended duration.
 This is especially applicable to cases where static targets such as chairs and tables are present in the field.
 This feedback loop approach for noise reduction results in a clean frame comprising data points with reduced noise being generated and utilized for DBSCAN clustering.